jamallangoy/Geddit-Word-Search/README.md

 # Description

-This is a basic "Dictionary App ".
-Using css grids and a custom api, I've replicated a simple to do list with the functionality of simulating the basic necessities of an ATM Machine.
+This is a basic "Word Search App ".
+Using css grids and a custom api, I've replicated a simple dictionary style of web application

 # How to Run